mondrian-framework/mondrian-framework/packages/docs/docs/docs/foundamentals/model/01-definition.md

 ### Decoding

-In order to build a custom type you also need to provide a custom decoding function.
-You may think of decoding as the process that can turn an `unknown` value into a value of the inferred type.
+To build a custom type, you also need to provide a custom decoding function.
+You can think of decoding as the process that attempts to turn an `unknown` value into a value of the inferred type.

-The decoding function will take as input not only a `decoding.Options` object, but also the options of the optional type that may be used to change the decoding behavior.
+The decoding function receives the `unknown` value to decode, the standard `decoding.Options`, and the specific options defined for the custom type.
+These options can be used to change the decoding behavior.

 ```ts showLineNumbers